Grant of Maternity Leave

 7. Maternity leave is not counted as sick leave.

 8. A female teacher is not entitled to maternity leave whilst absent from duty for other reasons.

 9. A female teacher has to serve notice of pregnancy and of her intention to take maternity leave to her employer after her pregnancy has been confirmed by a valid medical certificate issued by a registered medical practitioner, a registered midwife or a registered Chinese medicine practitioner (except for the certificate of the actual date of confinement).
 If required by the employer, the female teacher has to produce a medical certificate which specifies the expected date of confinement for the 14 weeks of maternity leave under subparagraph 3(a)(i) or a medical certificate which specifies the date of confinement for the 14 weeks of maternity leave under subparagraph 3(a)(ii).
 A female staff who may take any period of maternity leave under paragraph 3(b) shall, if so required by her employer, produce a medical certificate specifying the date of confinement. (updated on 1 January 2019)

 10. A pregnant female teacher may, on producing a medical certificate issued by a registered medical practitioner or a registered Chinese medicine practitioner with an opinion as to her unfitness to handle heavy materials, work in places where gas injurious to pregnancy is generated, or do other work injurious to pregnancy as specified in the medical certificate, request her employer to refrain from giving her such work during her pregnancy period. (updated on 29 January 2007)

-Female laboratory technicians and educational psychologists shall enjoy such benefits as female teachers with regard to maternity leave. (updated on 1 November 2012)
+Female laboratory technicians, educational psychologists and school-based speech therapists and school executive officers shall enjoy such benefits as female teachers with regard to maternity leave, where applicable. (updated on 1 September 2019)